Garulf/Kodi_search/README.md

-# Kodi_search
+# Kodi search Plugin

-Plugin can be found here:
+Wox plugin page can be found here: http://www.getwox.com/plugin/157
-http://www.getwox.com/plugin/157

 This Wox plugin allows you to search your local Kodi library.